-A breast lift is a procedure designed to rejuvenate the breasts by tightening loose skin and tissue, thereby creating more youthful breast contours.
-Factors such as pregnancy, nursing, weight loss/gain, and the natural aging process can cause the breasts to lose their firmness and shape over time.
+A breast lift is a procedure designed to rejuvenate the breasts by tightening loose skin and tissue, creating more youthful breast contours.
+Factors such as pregnancy, nursing, weight loss/gain, and the natural aging process can eventually cause the breasts to lose their firmness and shape over time.
 Most women notice changes in the appearance of their breasts at some point, with laxity and lost breast volume considered among the most common developments.
-Dr. Jon Paul Trevisani, our plastic surgeon in Orlando performs breast lift surgery to raise and reshape sagging breasts.
-A breast lift can also reduce the size of the areola.
-Breast lift patients who want to enhance both firmness and size can choose to have breast implants as well.
+Dr. Jon Paul Trevisani, our plastic surgeon in Orlando, performs breast lift surgery to raise and reshape sagging breasts.
+A breast lift can also reduce the size of the areolas if necessary.

 "The first time I met the staff at Dr. Trevisani's office I was certain I had found the right place.
 They have a very warm and inviting atmosphere that made all of my worries and concerns melt away.
 Throughout the entire process they were professional and courteous.
 I couldn't be happier with my results.
 What can I say, they look great!"- Tampa, Florida